- 3 eggs

 4. Pour the batter into your tin(s), filling it half full.
 Freeze any leftovers, or make cupcakes (they’ll need about 20 mins to cook).

 5. Bake in the centre of the oven for 1 hr, or till golden and set in middle.
 Test by inserting a skewer or small knife in the middle of the cake.
 If it comes out clean, it’s done.

 6. For the icing, sift the icing sugar into a bowl.
 Squeeze the juice from a few cherries over the sugar to turn it pink.

 7. Trickle in a little warm water, 1 tbsp at a time.
 Stir and add more water till you’ve got a smooth icing that’s thin enough to drizzle but thick enough to coat a spoon.

-8. Let your cake cool fully.
-Remove the petals from your edible flowers.
-Drizzle the icing over the top and scatter a good heap of petals over.
-Serve straight away or it’ll keep in a cool place for a day or two before the flowers start to wilt.
+8. Let the cake cool fully.
+Remove the petals from the edible flowers.
+Drizzle the icing over the top of the cake and scatter the petals over.
+Serve straight away, or it’ll keep in a cool place for a day or 2 before the flowers start to wilt.